 Located on Charles Upham Drive, Rangiora, the village is nestled amongst peaceful surroundings and is conveniently located close to the town centre shops.
 There's a lifestyle option to suit everyone at the village.
-You will be able to choose from a townhouse, independent apartment or the extra support of a serviced apartment.
+You will be able to choose from a townhouse, independent apartment or the extra support of an assisted-living apartment.
 If your needs change over time, our state-of-the-art care centre provides 120 care rooms offering resthome, hospital and dementia care.
 Charles Upham care centre is located within the same village community and, as a Ryman resident, you will have priority access.

 The amenities include an all-weather bowling green, indoor heated swimming pool, spa, library, gym, hair and beauty salon, bar, shop, movie theatre, and café.